 The elaborate thumb print swirls and etchings in these works were gathered from fallen eucalypt trees during trips to the Flinders Ranges, Adelaide Hills and Bakkabakandi (Victoria Park).
 It was important to me that the casting process used to gather these textures would leave the environment in which I was passing through completely unchanged.

-Discarded corrugated iron, 'white man's bark', and old linoleum, 'poor man's carpet', conjures notions of impermanence and desertion.
-The materials chosen for these works create a sympathetic connection between ourselves and the barren fringes of our backyards, townships and cities.
+Discarded corrugated iron, 'white man's bark', conjures notions of impermanence and desertion, creating a sympathetic connection between ourselves and the barren fringes of our backyards, townships and cities.

 'folded light' 2016 mother of pearl, oxidised 925

 ’In great architecture there is constant deep breathing of shadow and light, shadow inhales and illumination exhales light’’ Junichiro Tanizaki (1977:18) ‘In praise of shadow’

 The ebony shadow and mother of pearl pulse softly close to the heart; a small breath of the country's timelessness, its endless shifting of land, sea and desert sand.
 This breath also holds a deep fear of environmental catastrophe.
 It is from this threshold of grief and hope for our wounded earth that I find the impulse to make.